SophieRat/2025-CPEG-workshop/README.md

 # Palaeoverse Workshop Template
+Thing keep going... let's see for how long
 ## Purpose

 The aim of this template is to provide a set structure for the organisation of content and materials for workshops run by [Palaeoverse](https://palaeoverse.org).
 It is established for the internal Palaeoverse team and is therefore specific to our needs.
 However, if useful, anyone is free to download or reuse the template for their own purposes.